 Donald B. Marron is, as the New York Times put it in 2002, an “advocate of art in the workplace.”
 Between 1980 and 2000, as chairman of the brokerage firm UBS PaineWebber, Marron amassed about 850 works by such contemporary artists as Jenny Holzer, Jasper Johns, Elizabeth Murray, Ed Ruscha, and Andy Warhol.
-Sixty-four of these works were donated to the Museum of Modern Art, where Marron has been on the board since 1985 and currently serves as President Emeritus.
-In 2005, the works were exhibited at MoMA in a show titled “Contemporary Voices.”
+Sixty-four of these works were donated to the Museum of Modern Art, where Marron has been on the board since 1985 and currently holds the title president emeritus.
+In 2005, those works were exhibited at MoMA in a show titled “Contemporary Voices.”

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.